 So if you were one of the many who would instantly shout out “Key Lime” if I asked about your favorite pie, you should definitely give this one a try.
 Enjoy!

-Stir together graham cracker crumbs, sugar, and butter in a bowl until evenly combined.
-Press mixture evenly onto bottom and up side of a 9-inch (4-cup) pie plate.
-Bake crust on the middle oven shelf for 10 minutes, then remove and let cool.
+Mix the crust.
+In a medium mixing bowl, stir together the graham cracker crumbs, sugar, and butter until evenly combined.
+Press the mixture evenly into the bottom and up the sides of a 9-inch pie dish.

-While the crust is baking, whisk together the condensed milk and egg yolks in a bowl until combined.
-Add juice and whisk by hand for 1 minute until combined and slightly thickened.
+Whisk the filling.
+While the crust is baking, whisk together the condensed milk and egg yolks in a medium mixing bowl until combined.
+Add lime juice and zest and whisk by hand for 1 minute until combined and slightly thickened.

-Pour filling into crust and bake on the middle oven shelf for 15 minutes.
-Transfer pie to a cooling rack, and let sit until it reaches room temperature.
-Then refrigerate for at least 3 hours, or until chilled and set.
+Bake.
+Pour the filling into pre-baked pie crust and bake the pie for 15 minutes.
+Transfer to a wire rack and let the pie cool until it reaches room temperature.
+Refrigerate for at least 3 hours, or until chilled and set.

 Garnish.
 Top with whipped cream just before serving, if desired, sprinkled with a hint of lime zest and finished with a lime twist.
 Serve and enjoy!